Frequently Asked Questions

 I think the biggest benefit of shipping is that you aren't locked into doing a round trip with a rental motorcycle - having to return it to the same place you rented it from.
 This is fine if you are touring a specific area, but if you intend on travelling through many different countries, you effectively double your travel time having to backtrack to your point of origin.

 Another option for folks who travel for extended periods of time (more than 6 months) is to buy a motorcycle at their destination and then sell it at the end of their trip.
-However for a trip lasting only a few weeks, it is definitely cheaper to rent.
-Keep in mind that unless you have a private seller lined up to buy the bike, you might not be able to sell your bike at the best price, especially when you have a flight to catch tomorrow.
+But for a trip lasting only a few weeks, it is definitely cheaper to rent.
+However, unless you have a private seller lined up to buy the bike, you might not be able to sell your bike at the best price, especially when you have a flight to catch tomorrow.
 Most people who sell the bike will arrange a pre-negotiated residual (subject to mileage and wear/damage) with the dealer before they buy it.
 Keep in mind that if you do buy a new, more expensive bike, you will never recover the taxes you paid when you bought the bike originally.
 So, for instance, 10% tax of a $20,000 motorcycle is $2000 which you don't recover when you sell the bike back. $2000 is already the cost of shipping your own bike to London and back.
 And you still haven't paid the depreciation on the bike when you sell it back to the dealer!

-Another option is to ship the motorcycle you bought back home, which a lot of folks do for models you can't buy in North America.
+An alternative is to ship the motorcycle you bought back home, which a lot of folks do for models you can't buy in North America.
 Travelers to India buy a Royal Enfield, tour around Asia and then ship these beauties back home.
 Our next long trip, we're probably going to do this, mainly because a European bike will have a warranty that is honoured in Europe.
 Our bikes were not covered for warranty work or roadside assistance, which cost me an arm and a leg when I had to tow it from Cote D'azur to Monaco!
 If you are buying/selling, you might also need to outfit the bike for long-term travel.
 You might need a custom seat/windscreen, GPS mount, luggage+liners.
 Shipping your own bike means that you're kitted out from the start with everything that's already familiar to you.

 Sign our Guestbook or send us E-mail: ride_the_world@rogers.com